 Not that knowing guarantees godliness.
 It doesn’t.
 But it seems that ignorance guarantees ungodliness.
 Because, Peter says, the divine power that leads to godliness is given through the knowledge of God.

-Here are three implications, a warning, and a promise.
+Here are three implications, a warning, and an exhortation.

 1. Read!
 Read!
 Read!
 But beware of wasting your time on theological foam and suds.
-Read rich doctrinal books about the one “who called [you] to his own glory and excellence.”
+Read rich doctrinal books about “the one who called you to his glory and excellence.”

 2. Ponder!
 Ponder!
 Slow down.
 Take time to think about what the Bible means when you read it.
 Ask questions.
 Keep a journal.
 Let yourself be humbly troubled by puzzling things.
 The deepest insights come from trying to see the unifying root of two apparently antagonistic branches on the tree of truth.

 3. Discuss.
 Discuss.
 Be a part of a small group that cares passionately about the truth.
 Not a group that just likes to talk and raise problems.
 But a group that believes there are biblical answers to biblical problems, and they can be found.